 Wrongful Death Settlement vs Lawsuit

-At Ybarra Maldonado, our Phoenix wrongful death lawyers have the experience required to accurately assess the full extent of your damages and skillfully negotiate for your family to receive the full and fair compensation for the losses endured due to someone else’s negligence.
+At Ybarra Maldonado Law Group, our Phoenix wrongful death lawyers have the experience required to accurately assess the full extent of your damages and skillfully negotiate for your family to receive the full and fair compensation for the losses incurred due to someone else’s negligence.

 After the negligent party offers a reasonable settlement offer, we advise acceptance, as this is often the better option.
 Accepting a fair settlement offer saves money by avoiding trial.
 Furthermore, once wrongful death cases are brought to court, there isn’t a guarantee that your family will win the case.